Saffafatima12/CTCI/README.md

-# Cracking the coding interview
+# Cracking the Coding Interview

 This repository contains python code for the interview questions in 'Cracking the Coding Interview' book.